SolidOS/solidos/documentation/guidelines/coding_guidelines.md

 Steps:

-1. Rename file to .ts
+1. Rename file to `.ts`
-2. Add types to public methods (if this is dificult you can add the 'any' type and add comments as described above to indicate it needs further work)
+2. Add types to public methods (if this is difficult, you can add the `any` type and add comments as described above to indicate it needs further work)
 3. Add comments
 4. No Logic changes, only minor refactoring
 5. PR is reviewed by one other engineer and merged to `main` branch